 CSHBC has followed through on this commitment by making cultural safety training a priority for registrants and staff.
 Registrants earn three Continuing Competency Credits (CCCs) for completing the San’yas Indigenous Cultural Competency Training for Health Care Providers.

 The College has also committed to having all CSHBC staff complete cultural safety training by the end of the current fiscal year (March 31, 2021).
+In addition, we are working to create Experience and Competency Matrices for use in board and committee member recruitment that reflect the importance of cultural safety and humility.

 Copyright © 2020, College of Speech and Hearing Health Professionals of BC.